Dental Braces: How Does Treatment Work and What Does it Cost?

 - Patients now can choose different bracket shapes and different color elastics.

 - Gold-plated brackets are even available, as well.

 - Today’s brackets are much smaller than their predecessors and sometimes may be attached to the back of the teeth to make them less noticeable.
 Some do not require the old fashioned wire or elastic ties to hold the wires in place.

-Arch Wires: Dental brace wires (arch wires) are attached to the brackets and apply constant pressure to the teeth to move them into the necessary positions.
-These wires retain their original shape, yet are extremely flexible.
+Arch Wires: Wires are attached to the brackets and apply constant pressure to the teeth to move them into the necessary positions.
+These wires retain their original shape yet are extremely flexible.
 Like brackets, dental arch wires also are now made of newer materials that can reposition the teeth and underlying roots more readily and with less discomfort than in the past.

-The cost of orthodontic treatment with dental braces is approximately $3,000 to $7,000.
-Your specific braces cost is determined by a variety of factors.
-These factors include the type of treatment, the duration of treatment, the orthodontist, location, your dental insurance and any other restorative work that may need to be completed prior to or throughout treatment.
+The cost of dental braces is approximately $4,800 to $7,200.
+Your specific cost profile will be determined by a variety of factors, including the type of treatment, the duration of treatment, the orthodontist, location, your dental insurance and any other restorative work that may need to be completed prior to or throughout treatment.

 Many orthodontists do provide flexible payments and plans to ensure that patients who need braces have the opportunity and ability to afford them.
 If you don’t have insurance and your orthodontist does not offer financing, you may be able to enlist the services of a third-party financing company like CareCredit or Capital One.